justinyates887/csharp/README.md

 # C# Language Track

+**Due to lackluster formatting on Exercism's platforming, as well as unclear scopes and requirments, I have switched to Microsoft's official training curriculum for .NET and C#.
+All units after 6 were completed there.
+Advanced concepts after Exercism's courses will be included in this repo.
+Follow my progress at [Microsoft](https://learn.microsoft.com/en-us/users/justinyates-0980/)**

-This repo is a journey through my solutions to [Exercism.org's](exercism.org) C# study course.
+This repo is a journey through my solutions to [Exercism.org's](https://exercism.org) C# study course.
 Each folder represents a different project required to progress through the track, and should illustrate my journey through the language.
 Please check out exercism's free learning tools.
 Journey map will be indicated below, showing what the purpose of each project is in chronological order.

 ### Journey Map